marigold-dev/deku/docs/benchmarks/benchmarks_kpis.md

 ## Production

-We define the KPIs into 3 states, and by priority order.
+We define the KPIs into 3 stages, and by priority order.

 ### Stage 1